ReverseBitCoders/fifRC/README.md

 My first attempt at learning Ruby/Rails.

-This script when run, parses the RSS feed from railscast.com and starts Downloading
-1 the videos in 'webm' format and
-2 the Exercise files
-in the directory where the script has been called.
+This script when run, parses the RSS feed from railscast.com and starts Downloading the videos (in 'webm' format) and the Exercise files in the directory where the script has been called.

 Duplication of videos has been avoided by passing the '-c' parameter